Your Guide to the Global Talent Independent Program Australia

 The Global Talent visa program is for applicants who are recognised as being at, or near the top of their field in their home country.
 For example, you may be a Professional (i.e. Senior Manager), an Academic, a Sports Professional, or work at a senior level in the arts.

 You must demonstrate a record of achievement at a senior level over a significant period of time.
-For example, you may be, or have been, a Senior Manager in a sizeable organisation with an international reputation (i.e. the organisation’s name is recognised around the world, such as ‘Monsanto’).
+For example, you may be, or have been, a Senior Manager in a sizeable organisation.
 You would have the required qualifications and a demonstrated track record of employment in your area.
-You should have some recognised achievements, such as national and international industry awards; newspaper and magazine articles; links to reputable websites that refer to your achievements.
+You should have some recognised achievements, such as industry awards; newspaper and magazine articles; links to reputable websites that refer to your achievements.

 The key factor to note is that you must be working at a senior level, not at middle level.
 This visa is for leaders with a national reputation in their sector.

-Candidates who have skills of benefit to Australia but are not industry, sporting or academic leaders should look at other visa options.
+Candidates who have skills of benefit to Australia but are not industry, sporting or academic leaders should look at other visa options such as:

 What are the benefits of qualifying for a Global Talent Independent visa?